LRenkel/PandasHW/READ_ME.md

 ## Three Observable Trends

-1: The majority of players who are making purchases are males.
-They spent $1,867.68.
+1: The majority (81%) of players/spenders are males.
+They spent $1,867.68, which was also 81 percent of the total.

 2: In regard to ages, the majority of players are between the ages of 17 and 26, making up 63% of the total players.
 This age group also spends the most, spending $1402.47 which is more than half the total revenue.

-3: No single player makes a large amount of purchases/spends a significant amount of money as compared with the rest (doesn't appear there are any major outliers); with the biggest spender being Undirrala66 who made 5 purchases.
-This is both the highest number of purchases and higest total spend for one user.
+3: Retribution Axe was the top selling item, and also was one of the most purchased items.
+Its selling price is higher than the average item price, which is contributed to its high total purchase value.
+To take that a step further, all of the top five "profitable" items are priced higher than the average item price.

+Note: The use of 'profitable' is incorrectly used in this homework assignment.
+I would be careful in presenting something as profitable without factoring in cost.